Home

 Drivers will have brought the goods to the restaurant from stores, and to the warehouses from farms.
 Hundreds of people will have worked in these stores, packing, cleaning, chopping, shelving, selling, marketing the items now in front of me.
 Someone had to produce the goods before that: the farms where the chickens and pigs were raised and where the salad leaves were grown.
 How many hundreds of people were involved in the farming and distribution of the many farmed foods on my plate?

-They built it for me
+They built it all for me

 Extend it further, to the refining of the petro-chemicals for the vehicles, fertilisers, plastics and electricity.
 How many people were involved in providing energy to grow and protect the crops and animals.
 The water for the fields, was brought to the farm by the workers building pipelines, pumps, dams and the cleaning equipment to grow my humble lettuce leaf.
 Buildings were constructed to house hens to lay my eggs.
 How many laborers were involved in digging materials from the ground to produce the cement footings.
 How many factory workers were involved in producing the metal girders to hold up the roof?